-The peanut gallery was in an uproar.
+The peanut gallery (cats inside the trailer) were in an uproar.
 “Bravo!
 Bravo!!!!!”

 Yes.
-My cats come with me wherever I go.
+My cats come camping with me wherever I go.
 We are joined at the hip us 3.
 And they love the trailer.
 Cats loving a trailer.
 Well I’ll be…

 And this is what I found.
 A simple chunk of wood rotted in the door frame.
 And it just needed replacing.
 Everything else was perfectly fine!